hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 ***firefox.exe -profile "a:\000"<br/>***
 -CTRL+SHIFT+H/O alternative is a new panel at chrome://browser/content/places/places.xhtml
 <br/>
--disabling notifications and downloading updates - create "updates" file in "C:\ProgramData\Mozilla\" (or "C:\ProgramData\MozillaXXX\")
+-disabling notifications and downloading updates - create "updates" file in "C:\ProgramData\Mozilla\" (or "C:\ProgramData\MozillaXXX\").
+Or deny access with "NTFS Permissions Tools"
 <br/>
 -disabling compatibility check of the profile - delete "compatibility.ini" file and create "compatibility.ini" folder.
 The profile may or may not be damaged, but its use will no longer be decided by someone else